centreon/centreon-documentation/en/graph-views/install-ha.md

 #### Creating the cluster

 The following command creates the cluster.
-It must be run **only on one of the map nodes**.
+It must be run **only on one of the Centreon-Map nodes**.

 ```bash
 pcs cluster setup \